 I never tasted any of my own wedding cake (a fact which hubbie is reminded of frequently!) as it had all gone by the time it came to me.
 Yet I always think the icing on the marriage cake is the honeymoon, which in my book is just as important as your wedding!
 Hopefully I have given you a little inspiration to help your dreams become reality, and remember, you don’t have to have just one honeymoon…life after all is simply one big adventure!

-This post was sponsored by Perfect Honeymoons Abroad.
-As always, words, experiences and opinions are my own.
+This post has been written in collaboration with Flight Centre.
+As always, words, experiences and opinions are our own.